xsuite/xfields/docs/platforms.rst

-Platforms
+Contexts
 =========

 ..
 TODO: explain default kernels.

 Xfields supports different plaforms allowing the exploitation of different kinds of hardware (CPUs and GPUs).
-A platform is initialized by instanciating objects from one of the platform classes, which is then passed to the other Xfields components.
+A context is initialized by instanciating objects from one of the context classes, which is then passed to the other Xfields components.
-Platforms are interchangeable as they expose the same API.
+Contexts are interchangeable as they expose the same API.

-Three platforms are presently available:
+Three contexts are presently available:

- - The :ref:`Cupy platform<cupy_platform>`, based on `cupy`_-`cuda`_ to run on NVidia GPUs
+ - The :ref:`Cupy context<cupy_context>`, based on `cupy`_-`cuda`_ to run on NVidia GPUs
- - The :ref:`Pyopencl platform<pyopencl_platform>`, bases on `PyOpenCL`_, to run on CPUs or GPUs throught PyOPENCL library.
+ - The :ref:`Pyopencl context<pyopencl_context>`, bases on `PyOpenCL`_, to run on CPUs or GPUs throught PyOPENCL library.
- - The :ref:`CPU platform<cpu_platform>`, to use conventional CPUs
+ - The :ref:`CPU context<cpu_context>`, to use conventional CPUs

 The corresponfig API is described in the following subsections.